EmVot/CI2024_project-work/README.md

 ## Overview

 This project implements an **Evolutionary Algorithm (EA)** for **Symbolic Regression**, which aims to find mathematical expressions that best fit a given dataset.
 The core idea is to evolve populations of expression trees over multiple generations using genetic programming techniques.
+For more insights please read the `Project work` section of my report

 ## Code Organization